dodeeric/langchain-ai-assistant-with-hybrid-rag/README.md

 - Admin interface: scrape web pages, upload PDF files, embed in vector DB, change model, etc.
 - Files ingestion into the vector DB: JSON files (one JSON item / web page per chunk) and PDF files (one PDF page per chunk)
 - Fully customisable with parameters in the config.py configuration file.
+- multilanguage RAG (knowlege base with data in different languages).

 ## Frameworks and tools